-Can the Law Offices of James Scott Farrin Help Me With My Workers’ Comp Case?
+Can an Asheville Workers’ Compensation Lawyer at the Law Offices of James Scott Farrin Help Me?

 Our firm is proud to have two attorneys on our team who are former North Carolina Industrial Commissioners.
 They helped the agency impartially administer and enforce the state’s workers’ compensation laws.

 Contact us or give us a call at 1-866-900-7078, and we will provide you with a free evaluation of your workers’ compensation case.
-We understand workers’ comp law, and we will work hard to protect your rights so you can focus on healing.
+We understand the workers’ compensation process and law and will work hard to protect your rights so you can focus on healing.

 Looking for more details about our office?
 Visit the Asheville office page for additional information.